sergey-volokhin/TextGCN/README.md

 ```
 and then train the TextGCN model on top of it by running
 ```
-python main.py --model ltr_linear --data data/Electronics --load_base runs/lightgcn_electronics/best.pkl --uid ltr_linear_electronics
+python main.py --model ltr_linear --data data/Electronics --load_base runs/lightgcn_electronics --uid ltr_linear_electronics
 ```

 ## Model types

 * `lgcn` - default LightGCN model from the original [paper](https://arxiv.org/abs/2002.02126).
 Defined in the [`BaseModel`](TextGCN/base_model.py#L16) class.
-* `adv_sampling` - LightGCN with dynamic negative sampling, selecting several negative samples with highest scores, instead of a random one sample.
-Better performance but much slower.
+* `adv_sampling` - LightGCN with dynamic negative sampling as described in the paper, selecting several negative samples with highest scores, instead of a random one sample.
+Better performance but much slower, can be run for a smaller number of epochs, and evaluated every 2 epochs instead of standard 25.
 Defined in the [AdvSamplModel](TextGCN/advanced_sampling.py#L24) class.
 * `ltr_linear` - TextGCN model which uses LightGCN score and 4 textual features, combining them in a linear layer on top.
 Defined in the [LTRLinear](TextGCN/ltr_models.py#L165LTRLinear) class.
 Corresponds to the architecture from the paper: ![picture](diagram.png)
 * `ltr_pop` - same as `ltr_linear`, but also using popularity of the item and the user as features.
 Defined in the [LTRLinearWPop](TextGCN/ltr_models.py#L206) class.

-There are model models in other files, like `text`, or gradient boosted versions I have experimented with, but they are not included in the paper.
+There are other models in other files, like `text`, or gradient boosted versions I have experimented with, but they show worse performance and are not included in the paper.

 Feel free to ask any questions by opening the issues.